Upcoming Events and Programs

 Volunteer Opportunities

 We have many needs for volunteers, especially for projects at Scout Island Nature Centre.
-If you can volunteer your time to a current project, have a new project you would like to suggest to the club or would like to volunteer in some other way, please let us know by our email and we will provide more information.
+If you can volunteer your time to a current project, have a new project you would like to suggest to the club or would like to volunteer in some other way, please let us know by our directors email and we will provide more information.

 Current projects and activities that require volunteers include: